bneelkamal/ArtificialIntelligence/meetup-search/readme.md

 *   **Edges**: Connect geographically adjacent districts.
 Adjacency is determined using a **spatial join**.
 *   **Weights**: Represent travel time, estimated as `2 * Haversine distance` between the **centroids** of connected districts.

 > **Spatial Join:** A technique in GIS that combines datasets based on spatial relationships.
 I used `geopandas.sjoin` with the `"touches"` predicate to identify neighbouring districts that share a boundary.
-This established the connections (edges) in the graph, ensuring geographic accuracy[1].
+This established the connections (edges) in the graph, ensuring geographic accuracy.
 >
 > **Centroid Usage:** The geometric center of a district’s shape.
-By reducing complex district polygons to single centroid points, I enabled straightforward distance calculations using the Haversine formula, which was critical for estimating travel times efficiently[1].
+By reducing complex district polygons to single centroid points, I enabled straightforward distance calculations using the Haversine formula, which was critical for estimating travel times efficiently.

 ### Search Algorithms and Heuristics
 I implemented two search algorithms (GBFS and A*) and two heuristics to guide them.

 > **Main Heuristic:** For a state (A, B), this heuristic finds the minimum possible time until they meet.
 It considers all possible meeting points M and calculates the maximum travel time from A to M or B to M (since both friends travel at the same time), then takes the smallest of these values.
-It uses pre-computed shortest paths (via Dijkstra's algorithm) for accuracy[1].
+It uses pre-computed shortest paths (via Dijkstra's algorithm) for accuracy.
 >
 > **Euclidean Heuristic:** A simpler estimate based on the straight-line (Haversine) distance between the friends’ current districts.
-It’s quick to compute but less accurate as it doesn’t account for the actual road network[1].
+It’s quick to compute but less accurate as it doesn’t account for the actual road network.

 ## 2. How to Run the Search